Problem Child 2: Production

-The film was shot on location in Orlando, Florida from January 16 to March 15, 1991, including the then newly, opened Universal Studios Florida.
-The "Pizzariffic" scene was filmed at a small, vacant restaurant on Orlando Avenue in Maitland (which became Buca di Beppo 2 years later).
+The film was shot on location in Orlando, Florida from January 16 to March 15, 1991, including the then-newly opened Universal Studios Florida.
+The "Pizzariffic" scene was filmed at a small, vacant restaurant on Orlando Avenue in Maitland.
 The gift shop in the opening montage is on International Drive in Orlando.
-At another point in the opening montage, Junior and Ben get donuts from Randy's Donuts in Inglewood, California.
-The scenes for the Healys' house were filmed at 1216 Lancaster Drive in Orlando.
-When Junior and Ben are leaving Cold River at the beginning, they are driving down Atlanta Avenue in Orlando.
+At another point in the opening montage, Ben and Junior get donuts from Randy's Donuts in Inglewood, California.
+The scenes for their house were filmed at 1216 Lancaster Drive in Orlando.
+When they are leaving Cold River at the beginning, they are driving down Atlanta Avenue in Orlando.
 All of the "Mortville Elementary School" scenes were filmed at Orlando's Kaley Elementary School.
 Napasorn Thai on East Pine Street in Downtown Orlando was used for the Dunmore Bank, as evidenced by the restaurant's unique inlaid corner windows visible in the scene.
 Orlando's Harry P. Leu Gardens was used as the "Love Rock" backdrop for the wedding scene.
 The Hyatt Regency Orlando was used as the "Saint Pierre Club" backdrop for Ben and Debbie's date scene.

 In 2014, during an interview on Gottfried's Amazing Colossal Podcast, screenwriters Alexander and Karaszewski revealed that the studio was reluctant to rehire them, only doing so because they wanted to shoot a sequel before Michael Oliver could noticeably grow and, as the writers of the first film, could produce a script quicker than writers new to the story and characters.

 Frustrated with the criticisms of the first film, they deliberately increased the poor taste, intending to make a Pasolini or John Waters film for children, and went so far overboard that the first cut received an R rating from the MPAA, a secret kept until their 2014 appearance on the podcast.
 Dubbing over Junior's use of the term "pussy-whipped" got a PG-13 on appeal, but the studio was still so nervous that, at the last minute, they added the 1947 Woody Woodpecker cartoon Smoked Hams to its theatrical run, to reassure parents that it was suitable for children.

 Reception

-The film did not fare as well as the first one, earning half as much at the U.S. box-office.
+The film did not match the success of the first film, earning half as much at the U.S. box-office.
 Rotten Tomatoes reports that 7% of 27 surveyed critics gave it a positive review, with an average rating of 3.3/10.
 The site's consensus reads: "Crude, rude, puerile, and pointless, Problem Child 2 represents a cynical nadir in family-marketed entertainment".
-Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.
+Audiences surveyed by CinemaScore gave it a grade "B+" on scale of A to F.

-Variety wrote: "At times this poor version of a sitcom seems written by five-year-olds for five-year-olds, so much so that one suspects its script was fingerpainted".
+Variety gave a negative review, criticizing its "fingerpainted" script and considered the film to be worse than its predecessor.